Skip to main content

 Oxford Biobank Scientific Coordinator

 I completed my DPhil in 2000 in human molecular genetics (Ox) followed by 2 years of R&D in industry (TWT, Madison, Wisconsin, US) working on marketable novel genetic assay systems.
 Previous research has included the contribution of genetics to smoking addiction and cessation within the General Practice Research group (Ox) and collaborations within the Department of Gastroenterology (Ox), imputing extended HLA haplotypes for association studies with autoimmune diseases such as Irritable Bowel Disease and Behçet's disease.
 In 2003 I took on a Postdoctoral Researcher position with Prof Fredrik Karpe investigating the genetics of Adipose tissue function and the adverse consequences of Obesity and Type II Diabetes.
-As a progression from his previous roles within the MRG and the Oxford Biobank I then took on the BRC funded position of Oxford Biobank and Bioresource Scientific Coordinator in 2012.
+As a progression from these previous roles within the MRG and the Oxford Biobank I then took on the BRC funded position of Oxford Biobank Scientific Coordinator and manager in 2012.